prbasyal-amd/ROCm/docs/how-to/Bar-Memory.rst

 1. GPU Frame Buffer BAR: ``Memory at bf40000000 (64-bit, prefetchable) [size=256M]``

-The size is 256 MB, but in general, it will be the size of the GPU memory (typically 4 GB+).
-This BAR is set below 2^40 to allow P2P access from other AMD GFX8 GPUs.
-For AMD GFX9 and Vega GPUs the BAR has to be set below 2^44 to allow P2P access from other AMD GFX9 GPUs.
+The size of the BAR in the example is 256 MB.
+In general, it will be the size of the GPU memory (typically 4 GB+).
+Depending upon the physical address limit and generation of AMD GPUs, the BAR can be set below 2^40, 2^44, or 2^48.

 2. Doorbell BAR: ``Memory at bf50000000 (64-bit, prefetchable) [size=2M]``

 The size of the BAR should typically be less than 10 MB for this generation of GPUs and has been set to 2 MB in the example.
 This BAR is placed less than 2^40 to allow peer-to-peer access from other generations of AMD GPUs.

-3. IO BAR: ``I/O ports at 3000 [size=256]``
+3. I/O BAR: ``I/O ports at 3000 [size=256]``

 This is for legacy VGA and boot device support.
 Since the GPUs used are not connected to a display (VGA devices), this is not a concern even if it is not set up in the SBIOS.